JuliaLang/julia/stdlib/REPL/docs/src/index.md

   32-bit signed integer type.
 ```

-Help mode can be exited by pressing backspace at the beginning of the line.
+### Pkg mode

+When the cursor is the beginning of the line, typing `]` will enter pkg mode.
+This mode allows
+simpler syntax than the standard Pkg API and is fully documented [here](@ref pkg_getting_started).
+To return to the julia> prompt, either press backspace when the input line is empty or press Ctrl+C.

 ### [Shell mode](@id man-shell-mode)